About Adoption Rhode Island

 01

 Ensuring that young people in foster care launch into adulthood ahead of the odds with a high-school diploma in hand makes supporting school success a part of our work with children and youth.
-Over the past year, across all of our programs, more than 70 children and teens, and adoptive families, received individualized supportive services to meet academic goals, secure needed special education services, and meet requirements to graduate from high-school with a plan for what comes next.
-In spring 2020, 100% of the youth in our Teen Focus program who were seniors in high-school met graduation requirements and earned their diploma and program support over the past year has helped 12 young people to pursue college.
+In the course of the year more than 70 children and teens, and adoptive families, received individualized supportive services to meet academic goals, secure needed special education services, and meet requirements to graduate from high-school with a plan for what comes next.

 02

-Thanks to the outpouring of community support, we were able to provide nearly $30,000 of direct benefits, including funds and gift cards, to youth and families to promote enrichment and educational activities, provide basic needs and COVID-related relief, and offer holiday gifts to create a sense of safety, wellness, and normalcy in year of unprecedented challenges.
+Thanks to the outpouring of community over $30,000 of direct benefits, including funds and gift cards, to youth and families to promote enrichment and educational activities, provide basic needs, and offer holiday gifts to create a sense of safety, wellness, and normalcy in their lives.

 Raising Awareness and Advocating for Children and Families